mrunderoad/volunteer-tracker/README.md

 Isaac Overstreet Epicocdus Oct 2021 full time cohort

 ## Description:
-This appliction is used for showing projects that the user adds and also adding volunteers to each project to track who is on what project.
+This application is used for showing projects that the user adds and also adding volunteers to each project to track who is on what project.

 ## Technologies Used
 Bootstrap